Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Long-lived cells that persist in lymphoid tissue.

-On re-exposure, they differentiate rapidly into plasma cells, producing antibodies faster and at higher concentrations than the primary response.
+Produce antibodies faster and at higher concentrations than during the primary response.

 6 Antibody Structure